3.1 Casework including immigration and asylum issues

 Until you are running the elusive “paperless office”, here are some ideas on how to keep the filing monster under control.
 If you do it differently, please let us know.

 - Be ruthless with incoming items.
 Agree with your MP what s/he really wants to see.
 It is unreasonable to imagine that every MP wants or needs to see every item sent by every organisation or individual that chooses to contact them.
 Develop the skill of plucking, from the myriad of glossy magazines, briefings, crazy letters from the red-and-green-ink brigade, round robins, etc, only what your MP needs to see.
 Unless you have a grateful local school or library, for instance, the rest can be binned – in your recycling box, of course.
 If you entertain pangs of guilt about binning a lot of excellent material….you just have to learn to live with your guilt!
 You may choose to have a rule of thumb that all letters personally addressed to the MP will be responded to, but consider that this would still include many round robins and letters from disturbed people and those who are not your constituents.
-See the Resources pages for an out-of-constituency model letter.
+See the standard letters and forms pages for an out-of-constituency model letter.

 - Keep paper copies of briefing material to a minimum.
 Restrict your natural urge to hoard endless briefings and background material.
 One way of doing this is to have a shelf of “bankers boxes” (stationer-ese for those open box files) with one box for each major Government Department.
 So, for example the MAFF one would contain – amongst others – information on pets quarantine arrangements, BSE, hunting with hounds, fisheries policy etc. Invite a volunteer worker (see also section 2.7 in Setting up the Office) to go through the boxes every so often and update/cull the contents.